archivesspace/archivesspace/docs/slate/source/index.md

 __Parameters__

+	  String container_profile_uri -- The uri of the container profile

+	  String building -- The building to check for space in

 	  String floor (Optional) -- The floor to check for space in

 	  String room (Optional) -- The room to check for space in

 	  String area (Optional) -- The area to check for space in

 __Returns__